Congo questions Tintin's cultural status ahead of Francophonie

 Earlier this year a Congolese man studying in Belgium tried and failed to have the book banned on the grounds of racism.
 Some stores in Britain have banished it to the top shelves, where only adults can see it.

-Even Tintin's creator Herge later re-wrote parts of the story, toning down the more extreme stereotypes which sprang from Belgium's colonisation of Congo, which was brutal even by the standards of the day.
+Even Tintin's creator Herge later re-wrote parts of the story, toning down the more extreme stereotypes which sprang from Belgium's colonization of Congo, which was brutal even by the standards of the day.

 Although most of the statues Kakese sells are of the comic's European characters, he does not shy away from depicting the Africans as well, despite them seeming uncomfortably stereotyped for modern tastes.